 NOS and OS Dual DA Mode

 “In oversampling mode, the digital audio bridge of the Cayin RU6 upsamples the digital audio data to 384kHz through digital filtering.
 This increases resolution reduces noise and improves the anti-aliasing of the digital signal.
 The oversampling DA mode thus enables a significant improvement in the reproduction of details and an extended frequency range of the audio signal”.
 In simpler words digitally touched sound.

 “On the other hand, the NOS-DA mode preserves the sample rate of the original bit stream.
 This disables the digital filters and preserves the signal in a perfect time sequence.
-This means that phase distortion and jitter remain at a very low level with no artefacts in the output signal.
-The playback is therefore very musical with a natural, organic and coherent flow of sound”.
+This means that phase distortion and jitter remain at a very low level with no artifacts in the output signal.
+The playback is therefore very musical with a natural, organic, and coherent flow of sound”.
 This mode is more like a pure R-2R digitally untouched sound.

 What’s in the box